fransenglich/swiftmusicmashup/README.md

 # My Own Valuation

 I think this is somewhat all right.
 Many aspects or features that needs to be addressed have been identified.
 The code is neat, follows conventions and established practices, and duplication is avoided.
-Much can be done for bringing this to product level.
+I think this case demonstrates dedication, ability to code as well as approaching new technologies.